p-yukusai/PyWall/README.md

 ## What does it do? 🔓
 This app esentially writes a rule to the Windows Firewall to deny access to just about anything, however by default only executable files will be taken into consideration, as a consequence of interacting directly with the Firewall, this app requires elevation to properly work. <br />
-PyWall also has the ability to block or allow entire folders (which was the main reason behind its development, since OneClickFirewall lacks the ability to do so 👀), the way it does this is by sorting through the entire folder to look for all files with a matching type, then it will either block or allow all matches. <br />
+PyWall also has the ability to block or allow entire folders (which was the main reason behind its development, since OneClickFirewall lacks the ability to do so 👀), the way it does this is by sorting through the entire folder to look for all files with a matching type, then it will either block or allow all matches.
+This is recursive, so be careful with the folder you select!<br />
+This program cannot allow internet access for apps that have already been blocked by means other than PyWall itself, for instance custom firewalls, previous firewall rules, etc.<br/>
 The code was written (to the best of my ability) with the intent of being read by just about anyone, so go right ahead and look through my spaguetti code by yourself if you want to know how the app works in more detail!

 ## Anything else? 🚀